modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 - Hard because I have to keep in mind machinability
 - Don't want to design a case that looks really cool, but costs a ton of money to manufacture
 - I'm also limited to the materials that I have the ability to machine in my own shop, at least for the first couple iterations
-- The main body of the case is just 3d printed, but it's too big for any of the printers, even my fancy new Anycubic Kobra S1, so I had to split it up into two halves, which is unfortunate cause that leaves an ugly seam
+- For now, I just 3d printed the main body of the case, but it's too big for any of the printers, even my fancy new Anycubic Kobra S1, so I had to split it up into two halves.
+That leaves a pretty ugly seam, but I have to keep telling myself this is still just a very early prototype.

+- Poron foam between the PCB and the plate, this is called the plate foam and it's supposed to help with ... {{What it helps with}}
+-

 # Firmware
 - Since this isn't a split keyboard, the firmware itself is fairly simple and it's extremely customizable, but what makes it a little bit harder is the display.